Skip to main content

 }

-Now with the history field, we want an array of boards; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
-We'll use an array of arrays to represent this structure in JavaScript.
+Now, for the currentBoard field, you will initially set its value to an empty board; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
+You'll use an array of arrays to represent this structure in JavaScript.

-The first step is creating a static method in the FourInARowGame class that creates an empty board for us:
+The first step is creating a static method in the FourInARowGame class that creates an empty board for you:

 export default class FourInARowGame {